Estimated reading time: 15 minutes

-We’ve been doing this for years and have always gotten a return on items we list.
+We’ve been doing this for years and always get a return on items we list.

 Often it would be toys we bought for our son from Value Village or clothing.

-Home decor is also famous as well wooden puzzles and educational materials.
+Home decor and wooden puzzles and educational materials are also famous.

 6. Adult Allowance